 - When capacity reaches standing room, move toward the back of the bus for others to get on.
 For safety reasons, stay behind the yellow line and avoid standing or sitting in the stairwells.

 - No open food or drink, littering, or smoking allowed on the bus.

 - In accordance with Illinois Vehicle Code, drivers will not allow passenger to board and disembark the bus unless it is at an established stop.

 - Keep your volume down as not everyone shares your interest in music or conversation.

 - Please check for all personal possessions before disembarking the vehicle.

-If you have a negative comment about your shuttle experience, please share it with Transportation Services and not directly with the driver.
+If you have feedback regarding your shuttle experience, please share it with Transportation Services and not directly with the driver.
 Some comments can make it stressful for the driver.
 With safety in mind, any feedback is better shared when the driver is not driving on a route.
-Contact Transportation Services at firstname.lastname@example.org, 312-503-8129, or leave feedback on the Online Comment Card.
+Contact Transportation Services at firstname.lastname@example.org, 312.503.8129, or provide feedback through our Shuttle Feedback form.

 Service updates can be obtained by calling 847.467.5284.